Mike-Kulikov/data_science_projects/Project 7. Property Price Prediction/README.md

 Your task is to develop a model that would allow us to beat competitors in terms of the speed and quality of transactions."</i>

 The objective of the project is to develop a service for predicting the cost of properties based on the history of offers.

-## What case do we solve?

-We are given with a dataset representing properties listed in the US.
-The objectives are:

-- Clean the dataset
-- Oplimise the features for the neads of the project
-- Create a number of machine-learning models to predict price using the given features

 ## Data overview